Betty Mould-Iddrisu

 Betty Nah-Akuyea Mould-Iddrisu (born 22 March 1953) is a Ghanaian lawyer and politician.
-A member of the National Democratic Congress, she was Minister for Education in Ghana from 2011 to 2012, after serving as Attorney General and Minister for Justice of Ghana from 2009 to 2011.
+A member of the National Democratic Congress (NDC), she was Minister for Education in Ghana from 2011 to 2012, after serving as Attorney General and Minister for Justice from 2009 to 2011.
 She was the first woman to lead the Attorney General's Office in Ghana.
-Prior to politics, she had been the Head of Legal and Constitutional Affairs at the Commonwealth Secretariat in London.
+Prior to politics, she had been the head of Legal and Constitutional Affairs at the Commonwealth Secretariat in London.

 Mould-Iddrisu had been one of those thought to be the likely nominee for Vice President of Ghana on the ticket of the National Democratic Congress (NDC).

 Education

-Betty Mould-Iddrisu was born on 22 March 1953.
 She had her early education at Ghana International School and attended Achimota School and Accra Academy for her secondary education.
 She obtained a bachelor's degree in law (L.L.B) from the University of Ghana, Legon between 1973 and 1976.
 Her academic qualifications include a Master's Degree gained in 1978 from the London School of Economics.

 Career

 In 2003, Mould-Iddrisu was appointed the Director of the Legal and Constitutional Affairs Division of the Commonwealth Secretariat, an inter-governmental organisation comprising 53 member states based in London.
 Some of the highlights of her time at the Secretariat include overseeing implementation of mandates in the area of transnational crime, counter terrorism and international humanitarian law.
 She oversaw the implementation of the Secretariats programmes on anti-corruption, asset recovery and judicial ethics.
-In addition, she implemented diverse legal program's through judicial reforms, legislative drafting and building capacity in the legal field in the Commonwealth among-st others.
+In addition, she implemented diverse legal program's through judicial reforms, legislative drafting and building capacity in the legal field in the Commonwealth amongst others.

 She has given advice to Heads of States, Ministers and she is frequently called upon to give high level advice to governments, politicians and civil society.
 She also advises member states in the areas of international law, constitutional law and human rights and organizes high level ministerial and senior officials meetings.
 She headed the Secretariat Team of the Electoral Observer Group to the 2006 Ugandan Elections.